Shannon-Goddard/Correlation_vs_Causation/README.md

 Limitations to us using a random forest model are, random forest models will only handle tabular data, so data such as images or natural language data cannot be used in a random forest without heavy modifications to the data.

 ## Model Benefits
-Benifits to us using a random forest model are both output and feature selection are easy to interpret, and they can easily handle outliers and nonlinear data.
+Benefits to us using a random forest model are both output and feature selection are easy to interpret, and they can easily handle outliers and nonlinear data.

 ## Changes In Model's Choice
 **Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)**